amoghe/rb_tuntap/README.md

 # RbTunTap

 This is a simple library to manipulate (create, configure, persist, delete) tun and tap interfaces (for Linux).
-Most of the library is implemented as a C extension since it needs to request the changes (creation, deletion, etc.) of the interfaces from the kernel via syscalls.
-The ruby land wrapper code provides a simpler API for ruby programs to interface with.
+Most of the library is implemented as a C extension since it needs to request the changes (creation, deletion, of interfaces) from the kernel via syscalls.
+Given the relatively complex structures that are involved, it is easier to do this in C than using ffi.
+The ruby land wrapper code provides a simpler (more ruby-esque) API for ruby programs to interface with.

 ## What are tun/tap interfaces?